kevinhughes27/shopify-sinatra-app/README.md

 `config/database.yml` --> The database config for active record.
 Initially this is setup to use sqlite3 for development and testing which you may want to change to mimic your production database.

+`.gitignore` --> tells git which files to ignore, namely `.env` you may find more things you want to add to this file.

 `.env` --> a hidden file not tracked by source control for storing credentials etc. to be set as environment variables

 `config.ru` --> Rackup file - describes how to run a rack based app